itssabhishekk/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-An AI system for movie recommendation created using Python.
+An AI system for movie recommendation created using Collaborative Filtering in Python.